Triple Crème Brie with Truffles

 This rich and creamy brie is one of Marin French Cheese’s classics re-imagined with specks of Italian black truffles.

-To make the cheese, cow's milk with added cream is pasteurized and poured into several hundred individual 20 gallon 'make' buckets.
-Bacterial starters are added to each bucket and then about 45 minutes later, the microbial rennet and either a mold or yeast culture are added.
+To make the cheese, cow's milk is pasteurized and poured into 'make' buckets.
+Bacterial starters are added to each bucket and then the microbial rennet and either a mold or yeast culture are added.
 (The mold and yeast cultures are interchanged regularly every few days of production, since this promotes the health of each culture and keeps them alive.)

 With the addition of the rennet, the milk coagulates.
 It is then cut into cubes using a long bladed knife and gently stirred at regular intervals.
 As the acidity level rises, the curds become firmer until they reach a point where they are ready to be poured into the molds and allowed to drain naturally.
-By the time the curd from each bucket has been put into the molds, the first cheeses are ready to be flipped for the first time.
-This allows for the even distribution of moisture and drainage.
-The cheeses are turned again 2 hours later and then left to drain overnight.
-After 14 hours the cheeses are unmolded and transferred to the brining room where they are brined for between 30-120 minutes.
-They are then placed on racks to dry for between 12-24 hours before being transferred to the aging rooms where they will spend 10-14 days before release.
-The cheeses are turned once during this time in order to promote mold growth.
+The cheeses are unmolded and brined, then placed on racks to dry before they’re transferred to the aging rooms where they will spend 10-14 days before release.
+The cheeses are turned once during this time to promote mold growth.

 The interior paste of the cheese is dense, soft and smooth with occasional small holes.
 It is pale butter yellow in color.
 Flavors are rich and buttery, with notes of sweet milk and almonds, and of course, the distinctive aroma of black truffle.